mvysny/vaadin-on-kotlin/docs/gettingstarted.md

   * [Official Vaadin website](https://www.vaadin.com)
   * [Vaadin 8 Documentation](https://vaadin.com/docs/v8)

-At any point, I encourage you to experiment with the [Karibu-DSL Hello World Example](https://github.com/mvysny/karibu-helloworld-application):
-VoK basically uses Karibu-DSL under the hood, therefore the lessons learned in the Karibu-DSL Hello World example will be applicable in the VoK-based apps later on.
+I encourage you to experiment with the [Karibu-DSL Hello World Example](https://github.com/mvysny/karibu-helloworld-application) at any point since VoK uses Karibu-DSL under the hood, therefore the lessons learned in the Karibu-DSL Hello World example will come in handy later on in all VoK-based apps.

 ## What is Vaadin-on-Kotlin?

 VoK is a glue between Vaadin, Kotlin and other frameworks which allows you to write web apps smoothly.
 It is designed to make the art of programming of web applications easier by making assumptions about what every developer needs to get started.
 It allows you to write less code while accomplishing more than many other languages and frameworks.